Getting a Student Loan

 Students with permanent disabilities will receive up to:

-- $8,000 per year for special services and equipment such as tutors, note-takers, interpreters, Braille, or technical aids.
+- Special services and equipment such as tutors, note-takers, interpreters, Braille, or technical aids.
 (Separate application is required.)

 Awards and Bursaries